Zoophish/planetset-docs/docs/clouds.md

 ## Billow Clouds

 This cloud layer is similar to generic clouds, but uses a billow fractal that can produce more natural looking cloud shapes.
-It uses a much larger shader than power clouds and is therefore slower.

 ### Settings